kyokotoreno/yardland/README.md

 # Yardland

-Yardland is a C++ library for dealing with old computer system emulation, Originally made to emulate systems based on CPUs from the 65xx Architecture.
+Libyardland is a C++ library for dealing with old computer system emulation, Originally made to emulate systems based on CPUs from the 65xx Architecture.

 ## Installation

-Use the package manager [CPM](https://github.com/cpm-cmake/CPM.cmake) to install Yardland.
+Use the package manager [CPM](https://github.com/cpm-cmake/CPM.cmake) to install libyardland as a dependency to your project.

 ```CMake
 cmake_minimum_required(VERSION 3.16)